Information on employing a Nanny

 - your children are all aged eight or over

-A parent using a nanny who is voluntarily registered with Ofsted, is able to obtain financial support (if eligible) through:
+By using a nanny who is on the Voluntary Register with Ofsted, you may be able to get financial support through:

 - The childcare element of Working Tax credit